gagliardetto/solana-go/README.md

   }
   //---------------

-  // The public key of the account that you will send sol TO: accountTo := solana.MustPublicKeyFromBase58("TODO")

   recent, err := client.GetRecentBlockhash(context.TODO(), rpc.CommitmentFinalized)
   if err != nil {
     panic(err)
   }

-  // The amount to send (in lamports);
-  // 1 sol = 1000000000 lamports
-  amount := uint64(3333)
   tx, err := solana.NewTransaction(
     []solana.Instruction{
       system.NewTransferInstruction(